cammaron/BigDamage/README.md

 This mod requires [BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html) which is a simple and light weight platform to support mods for Unity games, so install that in Erenshor's directory first if you haven't already!
 For a Steam installation, the path should look like "\Steam\steamapps\common\Erenshor\BepInEx"

-Grab the [latest release of BigDamage](https://github.com/cammaron/BigDamage/releases) and place it in the BepInEx/plugins folder (if it doesn't exist yet, feel free to create it)
+Grab the [latest release of BigDamage](https://github.com/cammaron/BigDamage/releases) and unzip its contents into the BepInEx/plugins folder (if it doesn't exist yet, feel free to create it)

 ## Overview